Sti2nd/custom-guess-who/README.md

 ![Screenshot of the code in action](./docs/assets/chrome_screenshot.png)

+## Features

+- Use your own digital images and print out ready to play with cards.
+- Create blank cards you can glue on images and write names after printing.

 ## Steps to create a custom Guess Who game

 Follow these steps to create your own custom guess who game!